jroge94/pintos-project/results/designdoc_final.md

      - return int from file_tell function.
 * close
      - access file, do nothing if null.
      - use file_close, then remove fd from the fd list.
      - free any resources associated.
 * exit
-     - exit is already implemented, but whenever these new changes are implemented, will have to add to the exit function
+     - exit is already implemented, but whenever these new changes are implemented, will have to add to the exit function due to new memory considerations
      - on process exit, make sure to clean up => close all file descriptors

 #### Synchronization